zrydys/zrydys.github.io/ais.md

-## Safe sailing or kayaking even in remote areas
+## Safe marine business, sail, kayak even in remote areas

 This project aims at **increasing safety of sailing and water sports** even in [remote](remote.html) communities.